 The most important thing is to communicate with your landlord before, during and after your tenancy.
 If any problems arise, tell your landlord as soon as you can.

-Clearview Relocation provide a number of home search and settling in services to assignees moving to the UK.
+Clearview Relocation provides several home search and settling in services to assignees moving to the UK.
 We provide representation at the check-in to ensure that the inventory is a true reflection of the contents and condition of the property to avoid any potential issues at the end of the tenancy.

 We will ensure that the family is aware of how all the property installations work and arrange for the transfer of all utility accounts.
 If required, we can provide an on-going tenancy management programme where we can deal with the inevitable issues that come with renting a property along with negotiating the renewal of the tenancy if, and when, required.